10-301 + 10-601, Fall 2019

 A: Undergraduates must register for 10-301 and graduate students must register for 10-601.
 Otherwise, the courses will be identical in all respects.

-To address this issue, we’ve created “livestream” sections (Section C) this semester that are identical to the other sections except that the lectures are viewed at the same time online.
+To address this issue, we’ve created an online section (Lecture 2) this semester that is identical to the other section (Lecture 1) except that the lectures are viewed at the same time online.
 Students in the online sections will be required to attend exams in-person and will have access to all other in-person aspects of the course (e.g. office hours).
-If you join , you will be a full part of the course.
+If you join, you will be a full part of the course.
 Here’s the best part: If physical seats open up in the other sections, you will be able to join for in-person lectures too.

-Can we guarantee students in Section C will eventually get a seat?
+Can we guarantee students in Lecture 2 will eventually get a seat?
 No. However, the historical stats are in your favor.
 Last spring, there was space for most students within several weeks.
 Last fall, about half the students got a seat.

-So if you are currently waitlisted for Section A and B, we encourage you to sign up for Section C.
+So if you are currently waitlisted for Lecture 1, we encourage you to sign up for Lecture 2.

 A: No one should be on the waitlist.
-Just sign up for either Section C (see above), both of which have infinite capacity.
-(There is a bug in the registration system that occasionally causes a waitlist on Sections C. However, someone will manually add you within a week.)
+Just sign up for Lecture 2 (see above), which has infinite capacity.
+(There is a bug in the registration system that occasionally causes a waitlist on Lecture 2.
+However, someone will manually add you within a week.)

-A: This term, we will have occasional recitations on Friday at the same time and location as the Monday/Wednesday lectures.
+A: This term, we will have occasional recitations on Friday.
+The exact time and location depends on which section you are in (Sections A, B, C, D).
+Consult your course schedule for details.
 Some of them will review the material from the previous week.
 We might also include a few to review background and prerequisite material.
 We’ll interchangeably refer to these as “recitations” and “review sessions”.

 Whenever we are having a Friday session, it will be listed on the Schedule page.